-July Qualification Grant Awarded to Pepper
+July Amber Grant Awarded to Pepper

 Last week, we revealed our July Amber Grant finalists.
 Now, we’re delighted to introduce you to the winning ladies behind the brand — Jaclyn Fu and Lia Winograd, Founders of Pepper.
 Their company makes better fitting clothes for small-chested women — with an early focus on bras.

 Read our interview below to learn about their early experiences in business — and gain some helpful PR tips for promotion…

 How did you come up with the name Pepper?

 Lia and I spent weeks trying to come up with a name.
 Over lunch, we started

 throwing out random words based on what was in our immediate vicinity.

 Potential names in this discussion included Sandwich, Spork, Napkin, Table,

 We both looked at each other and knew it was the one.
 Pepper sounded

 feminine, playful and distinct from every other lingerie company brand.
 It